Initial Consultation - For Individuals

 Let's be honest... couples are typically not thrilled at the idea of coming to see a therapist.
 So my hope is that even if you come into therapy with some healthy skepticism, I can help you feel comfortable enough to see the potential benefits (and limits) of therapy and understand how therapy may be helpful to your unique relationship.

 I like to briefly interview each partner during the first session so that I can get an idea of how you experience the relationship.
-Questions such as "If you woke up tomorrow morning and your relationship was everything that you wished it was, what would be different?"
+Questions such as "If you woke up tomorrow morning and your relationship was everything that you wished it was, what would be different and how would this feel?"
 I also like to hear how you and your partner met and get a brief history of your time together.
 Once I get some background and hear what you are struggling with, I may lead you through a process to begin the work of communication and understanding.
 Usually couples have stopped trying to hear each other by the time they get to me, so we may start there, but all couples are different so I'll be working with you on whatever is pressing in your relationship.
 Therapy is absolutely a "You get what you give" kind of experience so my hope is to create an atmosphere that allows you to feel comfortable to do the work that you came to do.